I Want To...

 The IRB will review written reports of non-compliance or allegations of non-compliance that have a basis in fact.
 The IRB is authorized to collect additional information before making a determination.
 The IRB may collect information using a variety of methods, such as, but not limited to, communicating directly with the PI and study team, or requiring the PI and study team to meet with the IRB.
 The IRB may request an audit by the OHSR Compliance Monitoring Staff, or ask the General Counsels’ Office to conduct an investigation.

 The IRB may determine the non-compliance reported is: minor non-compliance, serious non-compliance, or continuing non-compliance.
 An IRB finding of minor non-compliance may include a determination of what appropriate corrective action, if any, should be implemented by the PI and study team.
 The IRB may require a range of actions to correct minor non-compliance.
-The IRB may determine a corrective action plan should include, as appropriate:
+The IRB may determine a corrective action plan could include, for example:

 - Additional training of the PI or the study team